 The Mid-Atlantic Renewable Energy Coalition (MAREC) was formed in September 2009 as a nonprofit Pennsylvania corporation.
-Currently our membership consists of wind developers, wind turbine manufacturers, service companies, and nonprofit organizations dedicated to the growth of renewable energy technologies to improve our environment, diversify our electric generation portfolio and boost economic development in the region.
+Currently our membership consists of wind developers, solar developers, wind turbine manufacturers, service companies, and nonprofit organizations dedicated to the growth of renewable energy technologies to improve our environment, diversify our electric generation portfolio, and boost economic development in the region.
 Our mission is to improve and enhance the opportunities for renewable energy development in the nine jurisdictions in the Mid-Atlantic region, which include: Delaware, District of Columbia, Maryland, New Jersey, North Carolina, Ohio, Pennsylvania, Virginia, and West Virginia.
-The primary areas of focus of MAREC are to provide education and expertise on the environmental sustainability of wind energy; offer technical expertise and advice to assist in understanding the operating and environmental impacts of integrating wind into the electrical power system; and promote fair policies, rules and regulations to expand the region’s electric transmission system to accommodate the growth of renewable energy generation.
+The primary areas of focus of MAREC are to provide education and expertise on the environmental sustainability of wind and solar energy; offer technical expertise and advice to assist in understanding the operating and environmental impacts of integrating wind and solar into the electrical power system; and promote fair policies, rules and regulations to expand the region’s electric transmission system to accommodate the growth of renewable energy generation.

 Our Executive Director